 Goldman Sachs and its affiliates are engaged in investment banking and financial advisory services, commercial banking, securities trading, investment management, principal investment, financial planning, benefits counseling, risk management, hedging, financing, brokerage activities and other financial and non-financial activities and services for various persons and entities.
 In the ordinary course of these activities and services, Goldman Sachs and its affiliates may at any time make or hold long or short positions and investments, as well as actively trade or effect transactions, in the equity, debt and other securities (or related derivative securities) and financial instruments (including bank loans and other obligations) of Constellation, Exelon and any of their respective affiliates and third parties or any currency or commodity that may be involved in the transaction contemplated by the merger agreement for their own account and for the accounts of their customers.
 Goldman Sachs has acted as financial advisor to Constellation in connection with, and has participated in certain of the negotiations leading to, the proposed merger.
-Goldman Sachs has provided certain investment banking services to Exelon and its affiliates from time to time for which Goldman Sachs' Investment Banking Division has received, and may receive, compensation, including having acted as joint book-running manager with respect to a public offering of Exelon Generation's 6.25% Senior Notes due 2039 (\$900 million aggregate principal amount) in September 2009; as co-manager with respect to a public offering of Exelon Generation's 5.20% Senior Notes due 2019 (\$600 million aggregate principal amount) in September 2009; and as joint book-running manager with respect to a public offering of Exelon Generation's 4.00% Senior Notes due 2020 (\$550 million aggregate principal amount) and 5.75% Senior Notes due 2041 (\$350 million aggregate principal amount) in September 2010.
-Goldman Sachs may also in the future provide investment banking services to Constellation, Exelon and their respective affiliates for which its Investment Banking Division may receive compensation.
+Goldman Sachs has provided certain investment banking services to Constellation and its affiliates from time to time.
+Goldman Sachs also has provided certain investment banking services to Exelon and its affiliates from time to time for which Goldman Sachs' Investment Banking Division has received, and may receive, compensation, including having acted as joint book-running manager with respect to a public offering of Exelon Generation's 6.25% Senior Notes due 2039 (\$900 million aggregate principal amount) in September 2009; and as joint book-running manager with respect to a public offering of Exelon Generation's 4.00% Senior Notes due 2020 (\$550 million aggregate principal amount) and 5.75% Senior Notes due 2041 (\$350 million aggregate principal amount) in September 2010.
+Goldman Sachs may also in the future provide investment banking services to Constellation, Exelon and their

 The board of Constellation selected Goldman Sachs as its financial advisor because it is an internationally recognized investment banking firm that has substantial experience in transactions similar to the proposed merger.
 Pursuant to a letter agreement dated April 27, 2011, Constellation engaged Goldman Sachs to act as its financial advisor in connection with the contemplated merger.
-Pursuant to the terms of that engagement letter, Constellation has agreed to pay Goldman Sachs a fee of \$3,333,333, which became payable at transaction announcement, an additional fee of \$3,333,333 which is payable upon shareholder approval, and an additional fee of \$3,333,333 which is payable upon consummation of the proposed merger, and Constellation has agreed to reimburse Goldman Sachs' expenses arising, and to indemnify Goldman Sachs against certain liabilities that may arise, out of its engagement.
+Pursuant to the terms of that engagement letter, Constellation has agreed to pay Goldman Sachs a fee of \$3,333,333, which became payable at transaction announcement, an additional fee of \$3,333,333 which is payable upon consummation of the proposed merger, and Constellation has agreed to reimburse Goldman Sachs' expenses arising, and to indemnify Goldman Sachs against certain liabilities that may arise, out of its engagement.